138paulmiller/wyvern/Independent_Study.md

 ### Motivation

-Scheme has little influence on major software projects out today.
-So, how could Scheme adapt in order to maintain a language of choice for developers?
+Scheme has little influence on any contemporary open-source projects.
+So, how can the Scheme language adapt in order to become a primary language of choice for open-source developers?
 One answer would be to improve the standard library or to increase usability amongst modern tools, such as a Scheme frontend into the Qt Framework.
 While others may argue that an improvement of the syntax may bring in more users.

 For this project, we decided to help push Scheme into the world of Web Applications by creating a Scheme to JavaScript transpiler.
 This will allow users to develop client or server side Scheme applications that will make use of many of the features built into Javascript.

 ### Approach

 Initially, this project was going to be written in Python and include modules for Tokenizing and Parsing Scheme syntax into an Abstract-Syntax-Tree (AST).
-The transpiler would then pass the AST through multiple micropasses that would reconstruct the syntax into a core representation of the language.
-However a change in the design occurred after consulting with Professors Kevin Wortman and Kenytt Avery, that led the transpiler to be written in Scheme.
-I decided on the Chicken Scheme implementation because of their module system that simplifies extension installation.
-By making this change, the AST parsing was greatly simplified by employing Scheme’s built-in read procedure.
-This procedure read from the import port and returned a list representation of the program.
+The transpiler would then pass the AST through multiple micropasses, each of which reconstruct the syntax into a core representation of the language.
+However a change in the design occurred, after consulting with Professors Kevin Wortman and Kenytt Avery, that led to the transpiler to be written in Scheme.
+I decided on the Chicken Scheme implementation because of Chicken's module system simplifies extension installation.
+By making this change, the AST parsing was greatly simplified by employing Scheme’s built-in __read__ procedure.
+The procedure __read__ reads from the import port and returns a list representation of the program.
+The beauty of Scheme is that the AST and the data returned from the read procedure are identical, being that a preorder traversal of the AST is itself a list.

 This became the seed AST.
-After reviewing the syntax of R7RS Scheme, designing the core Scheme representation became more clear.
+After reviewing the syntax of R7RS Scheme, the task of designing the core Scheme representation became more clear over time.
 The core representation is variation of Scheme that provides only minimal features, all of which can be used to derive other features.
 The let expression is the simplest example of an derived expression consisting of only lambda expressions.
 Because Scheme is almost a purely functional language, it is encouraged to program in a purely functional manner.
 Since variable assignments, such as let, are outside this paradigm, it would make sense that these do not belong in the core representation.
 For Scheme, it can be shown that all let expressions are merely lambda expressions.

 Below is an example of achieving let behavior using only lambdas.